-Five Tips for Shorter Turn Times
+Five Steps to Shorter Turn Times

 - Order your appraisals electronically.